Top 5 Commercial Flooring Options: Our Expert Picks

 Cons of Commercial Carpet:

-- Thickness: Depending on the quality, you may notice a range of thickness among broadloom carpet and tiles.
+- Thickness: Depending on the quality, you may notice a range of thicknesses among broadloom carpet and tiles.
 However, it’s all based on personal preference!

 Whether you’re looking for an industrial, modern, or luxury feel for your commercial space, there’s flooring to fit every situation.
 Remember, design and layout are important, but so is functionality.
 Your choice will directly impact the people who use the space.
 If you consider that, your employees and clientele will surely appreciate it!